publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch32/m__us_usc_t16_s1441.md

     (b) __Public notice required__

-        The Secretary shall provide appropriate public notice before identifying any category of activity subject to a special use permit under subsection (a) of this section.
+        The Secretary shall provide appropriate public notice before identifying any category of activity subject to a special use permit under subsection (a).

     (c) __Permit terms__